Saskatoon Curbside Swap

 Have clean, usable stuff to give away?
 Want free stuff?
 Swap it!

-These downloadable and customizable materials may help you promote your event:
+These material may help you promote your event:

 - Kitchen utensils

 - Usable paint

 - Chemicals of any kind